About the course

 You will have access to the Department of Statistics computing facilities and support, the department’s library, the Radcliffe Science Library and other University libraries, centrally-provided electronic resources and other facilities appropriate to your research topic.
 The provision of other resources specific to your DPhil project should be agreed with your supervisor as a part of the planning stages of the agreed project.

 Over four years, you will attend around 20 student-centred mini-symposia at Warwick.
-You will attend four three-day away days outside the university environment.
-Subject to satisfactory progress, in the third year there is the opportunity for three month placements at internationally leading universities.
+You will also attend a three-day retreat outside the university environment.
+Subject to satisfactory academic progression, in the third year there is the opportunity for a three month placement at an internationally leading university Students, who are progressing well are also encouraged to undertake an internship with one of the industrial project partners associated with the CDT (examples include Amazon, Google, Novartis and DeepMind).

 Total annual fees